Cultural impact of Whitney Houston: Documentaries and specials

 Her life, career and death have been the subject of many documentaries and specials.
-On November 16, 2012, CBS aired We Will Always Love You: A Grammy Salute to Whitney Houston, nine months after Houston's passing.
+On November 16, 2012, CBS aired We Will Always Love You: A Grammy Salute to Whitney Houston, nine months after Houston's death.
 Among the singers that took part in the Houston tribute were singers Celine Dion, CeCe Winans, Yolanda Adams, Usher and Jennifer Hudson.
 A television documentary film entitled Whitney: Can I Be Me aired on Showtime on August 25, 2017.
 The film was directed by Nick Broomfield.

 On April 27, 2016, it was announced that Kevin Macdonald would work with the film production team Altitude, producers of the Amy Winehouse documentary film Amy (2015), on a new documentary film based on Houston's life and death.
 It is the first documentary authorized by Houston's estate.
 That film, entitled Whitney, premiered at the 2018 Cannes Film Festival and was released internationally in theaters on July 6, 2018.

 Lifetime released the documentary Whitney Houston & Bobbi Kristina: Didn't We Almost Have It All in 2021, which The Atlanta Journal-Constitution called "...less an exposé and more a loving tribute to these two women".
 On the tenth anniversary of her death, ESPN ran a 30-minute documentary of Houston's acclaimed performance of The Star Spangled Banner at Super Bowl XXV in 1991 titled Whitney's Anthem.
 In 2015, Lifetime premiered the biographical film Whitney, which mentions that Whitney Houston was named after prominent television actress Whitney Blake, the mother of Meredith Baxter, star of the television series Family Ties.
 The film was directed by Houston's Waiting to Exhale co-star Angela Bassett, and Houston was portrayed by model Yaya DaCosta.

 In April 2020, it was announced that a biopic based on Houston's life, said to be "no holds barred", titled I Wanna Dance with Somebody, would be produced, with Bohemian Rhapsody screenwriter Anthony McCarten writing the script and director Kasi Lemmons at the helm.
 Clive Davis, the Houston estate and Primary Wave were behind the biopic, with Sony Pictures & TriStar Pictures.
 On December 15, 2020, it was announced that actress Naomi Ackie had been picked to portray Houston.
 The film opened on December 23, 2022, and grossed around $60 million, becoming one of the highest grossing biopics based on a historical African American female figure after the Tina Turner biopic, What's Love Got to Do with It.